Juniorl2987/second-repo/README.md

-this is my second repo
+I read the directions, this is my second repo.